MEET THE TEAM

 NICOLE DE PAULA

-Ms Nicole de Paula, PhD, is the Senior SDGs Expert at the UN Food Systems Coordination Hub, leading the work on Thought Leadership and science-policy interface.
+Ms Nicole de Paula, PhD, is the Technical Officer (Science for Food Systems) at the UN Food Systems Coordination Hub, leading the work on thought leadership and science-policy interface.
 She is the inaugural Klaus Töpfer Fellow at the Institute for Advanced Studies for Sustainability in Potsdam, Germany, and founder of Women Leaders for Planetary Health.
 In 2021, she published the book “Breaking the Silos for Planetary Health: A Roadmap for a Resilient Post-Pandemic World”.
 She is also an advisor to the World Health Organization- South-East Asia Regional Expert Group on Environment Determinants of Health and Climate Change and one of the Scientific Commissioners of The Lancet Pathfinder Commission on decabornization.

 THEMBANI MALAPELA